Wheel Bearings are the components that are designed with high precision to ensure that they support the smooth running of mechanical movements.

 Apart from simply facilitating movement, bearings also help to carry heavy loads with great ease and efficiency.

-There are different types of bearings, and among them, ball bearings and roller bearings, generally used in cars.
-This type is used especially because they can support both radial and axial loads.
+There are different types of bearings, including ball bearings and roller bearings, generally used in cars.
+This type is used especially because it can support both radial and axial loads.

 1. Grinding or Grating sound from the wheel

-One of the most common and most recognizable symptoms associated with poor wheel bearings is noise emanating from the wheel of a moving vehicle.
-You may confuse this with engine noise, but if you listen closely, you will probably hear a crunching or grinding sound that becomes louder as the vehicle accelerates.
+One of the most common and most recognizable symptoms associated with bad wheel bearings is noise emanating from a moving vehicle’s wheel.
+You may confuse this with engine noise, but you will probably hear a crunching or grinding sound that becomes louder as the vehicle accelerates if you listen closely.

 These seals help to protect the wheel bearing from destructive elements such as water, dirt, etc. However, if this seal is broken, the wheel bearing starts to fail and make noise.